LunarG

 Memory Tracking Known Issues

-There is a known issue with the page guard memory tracking method.
+There is a limitation with the page_guard memory tracking method used by the GFXReconstruct capture layer.
 The logic behind that method is to apply a memory protection to the guarded/shadowed regions so that accesses made by the user to trigger a segmentation fault which is handled by GFXReconstruct.
 If the access is made by a system call (like fread()) then there won't be a segmentation fault generated and the function will fail.
 As a result the mapped region will not be updated.

 Settings File